maxtyrsa/maxtyrsa/README.md

 <hr width="100%" color="green" />

-About me:
+<h3>About me:</h3>

-Moscow State University of Culture and Art by profession management.
-The Data Analyst course at the Karpov Courses school.
+Moscow State University of Culture and Art in the profession of management in 2014.
+The Data Analyst course at the Karpov Courses school in 2024.

 Email: tyrsa@doctor.com
 telegram: @maxtyrsa